Chucks1093/Chucks1093/README.md

 ## Contact

-If you’re working on a product that needs to be shipped, fixed, or stabilized, you can reach me here:
+If you’re working on a product that needs to be shipped or fixed you can reach me here:

 🌍 https://buildbettersites.com
 📧 aniokechukwudi7@gmail.com